Using cutting-edge technology, we strive to enhance the lives of our patients by giving them pain-free and fully functional shoulders.

 I will go to no one else other than Dr. Costouros.
 He has my trust and I have great faith in his ability as a top surgeon in his field.

-- SHC PATIENT
+- STANFORD PATIENT

 Dr. Costouros is great!
 I have already recommended him to a neighbour who has chosen him as her surgeon.

-- SHC PATIENT
+- STANFORD PATIENT

 Dr. Costouros took the time to explain my problem in a way that I could understand and explained my options which allowed me to make an informed decision as to how I would like to proceed.
 He was also a very pleasant man.
 I left feeling confident that surgery was the way to proceed.
 His intern was very knowledgeable and pleasant as well.